FTSE 100 lags European peers on strong pound | Business

 - United Kingdom

-Among top movers on Tuesday, Imperial Brands jumped 5.6% after reporting a marginal increase in first-half sales, helped by demand for e-cigarettes and heated tobacco products.
-ContourGlobal surged 33.7% to the top of the FTSE midcap index after KKR & Co agreed to buy the London-listed power generation firm for 1.75 billion pounds ($2.16 billion).
+Among top movers on Tuesday, Imperial Brands jumped 7.9% after reporting a marginal increase in first-half sales, helped by demand for e-cigarettes and heated tobacco products.
+ContourGlobal surged 32.9% to the top the FTSE midcap index after KKR & Co agreed to buy the London-listed power generation firm for 1.75 billion pounds ($2.16 billion).

-British mobile operator Vodafone dropped 1.9% as it forecast earnings growth below market expectations for the current year.
-Strength in sterling dented shares of global companies such as Unilever, AstraZeneca, and GlaxoSmithKline.
+Strength in sterling dented shares of global companies such as Unilever, AstraZeneca and GlaxoSmithKline .
 Societe Generale downgraded Unilever's stock to "sell".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)